 VISIT Local lets you see and reach the audiences you need to get your business back to normal.

 Whether you are opening after your competition and want to target their customers or want to look back to target those who visited your competitors before the pandemic, location-based marketing is a way to achieve this.
 If they’re already visiting and buying from the competition, they are likely open to considering you as an alternative.
 Chances are, if you like tacos from one chain, you’re likely willing to try new, better tacos.

 This strategy works for almost all consumer industries.
 We have a great example of how Moe’s Southwest Grille used this tactic to increase conversions by 67%!
 Read the case study.

-Most consumers aren’t leaving the house these days, but when they do they tend to stay within a two-mile radius of their house.
-The best way to reach customers in this context is to geotarget those who live or work within a few miles of your locations.
+Most consumers aren’t leaving their house as often if they’re still working from home.
+The best way to reach customers in this context is to geotarget those who live within a few miles of your locations.

 On the other hand, a commuter may have driven by your business twice a day every day for years but have never stopped in.
 Since they are working from home and no longer driving by, you are no longer top of mind.
 Reach these people to let them know you are open and all the goodies you have to offer.

 Thinking Outside the Geofence

 The most accurate geofences have always been polygons of the actual footprint of a building.
 Now, marketers have to think outside the geofence to capture curbside pick-up areas, drive-throughs, and outdoor seating.

 Home Depot, Target, Walmart and even your favorite local cafe are offering curbside pick up.
 Since these people are taking advantage of that service and not stepping foot into the store, a custom polygon will be needed to capture the pickup zone.